The Serpent's Way

 The Serpent's Way (Ormens väg på hälleberget) is a 1986 Swedish drama film directed by Bo Widerberg.
 It is based on the novel The Way of a Serpent by Torgny Lindgren.
 The film was screened in the Un Certain Regard section at the 1987 Cannes Film Festival and in competition at the 15th Moscow International Film Festival.
 At the 22nd Guldbagge Awards Stina Ekblad won the award for Best Actress.

+Plot

+A salesman and his son sexually abuse the generations of women of a poor family as payment for debt.
+Janni must see his mother, sister, niece and wife all being exploited, and the family grow bigger with the abuser's kids.